Enter Your Email Below To Receive Updates and Changes To Contractor License LAW!

 4) C-61/D- Limited Specialty (LAW TEST ONLY EXAM)

 1. Planning and Estimation (30%)

 Preparation for the Concrete License Test

-I have helped all types of construction professionals from various backgrounds and experience levels get licenses.
+Thousands of construction professionals from various backgrounds, trades and experience levels get license in California each year.

 Most are startled by how different the subject matter on the state exam is from their years of first-hand experience.